cmower/optas/README.md

 # pyinvk

+**Note**, PyInvK is the original conception of the OPTAS project.
+PyInvK is now deprecated.
+This branch is kept as legacy.

 ![Alt Text](https://raw.githubusercontent.com/cmower/pyinvk/master/fig8.gif)

 `pyinvk` is a library that allows you to setup an inverse kinematic problem with optional constraints.